Tap To Call 24/7

 Mechanical failures or defective parts in either vehicle.

-Under Indiana’s modified comparative fault system, you can still recover damages if you are partially at fault, but your compensation will be reduced by your percentage of fault.
+Under Indiana’s modified comparative fault system, you can still recover compensation if you are partially at fault, but it will be reduced by your percentage of fault.

 The statute of limitations for personal injury lawsuits, including motorcycle accidents, is generally 2 years from the date of the accident.
 Prompt action is crucial to preserve evidence and strengthen your case.
 It’s important to speak to a lawyer as soon as possible to ensure you are still within the legal timeframe to pursue compensation.